unsol/design/contract_interface.md

 The use of a [start function](https://webassembly.github.io/spec/core/syntax/modules.html#start-function) is disallowed.

-The reason for this is that an eWASM VM would need to have access to the memory space of a contract and that must be acquired prior to executing it.
+The reason for this is that an ewasm VM would need to have access to the memory space of a contract and that must be acquired prior to executing it.
 In the [WebAssembly Javascript API](https://webassembly.org/docs/js/) however the start function is executed right during instantiation, which leaves no time for the client to acquire the memory area.